gravitational/teleconsole/README.md

 To stop broadcasting, exit current shell by typing 'exit' or closing the window.
 ```

-`teleconsole` will launch a new shell session and as long as you're in it, your
+Teleconsole will launch a new shell session and as long as you're in it, your
 friends can join you either by clicking on a link, or by typing in their terminals:

 ```
 > teleconsole join 29382923a870075324233c490831a7
 ```
+... and now you're both typing in the same SSH session!

-### Ending Shared Shession
+### Ending the Shession

 When you're done with the session, make sure to close it (stop `teleconsole` process)
 either by typing `exit` in the terminal or simply closing it.
 When Teleconsole exits,